 When we didn’t receive a confirmation text expected within 24 hours of both of us registering for South Africa’s Covid-19 vaccine, I searched online for possible reasons.
-Apparently, when the site went live yesterday, we were two of the first 126,000 that registered.
-I found a mention that due to traffic on the site, we may need to re-register again today.
+When the site went live yesterday, we were two of the first 126,000 that registered.
+I found a mention that we may need to re-register again today due to traffic on the site.

 If you didn’t see yesterday’s post, here is the link to register for the Covid-19 vaccine in South Africa.